-User groups (Users) at Bedford Institute of Oceanography (BIO), which includes Fisheries and Oceans Canada, Environment and Climate Change Canada, Department of National Defense, National Resources Canada, and the Canadian Coast Guard, have a requirement for the rental of:
+User groups at the Bedford Institute of Oceanography (BIO), which includes Fisheries and Oceans Canada, Environment and Climate Change Canada, Department of National Defense, National Resources Canada, and the Canadian Coast Guard, have a requirement for the rental of a fully operational Remotely Operated Vehicle (ROV) system consisting of:

-- a fully operational Remotely Operated Vehicle (ROV) system consisting of an OceanusPro ROV (or equivalent), - an ultra-short baseline acoustic positioning system (USBL), - a SONAR system, - and any associated equipment (i.e. tethers, umbilical, tag lines, etc.) and power supplies, with an experienced operator, and staff training sessions.
+- an OceanusPro ROV (or equivalent) equipped with a single axis manipulator, - an ultra-short baseline acoustic positioning system (USBL, mountable and compatible with the ROV). - a forward looking SONAR system (mountable and compatible with the ROV), - and any associated equipment (i.e. tethers, umbilical, tag lines, etc.) required to perform the work described below.

-One spare system (fully operational) consisting of all the equipment listed is also required due to the nature of the work -- in a remote location with a limited time window to complete the mission.
+One spare system (fully operational) of all required equipment is also needed due to the nature of the work -- in a remote location with a limited time window to complete the mission.